Rokiis1/roadmap/date_and_time/date_and_time.md

 - [Naive and aware datetime objects](#naive-and-aware-datetime-objects)
 - [Timestamps](#timestamps)

 In programming, working with date and time is very common.
-Applications often need to know when something happened, how long something lasted, or when something should happen in the future.
+Applications often need to know when something happened, how long something lasted or when something should happen in the future.

-For example, an application may store when a user created an account, show the current time, calculate a deadline, compare two dates, or schedule an event.
-Even simple systems often need to work with calendars, clocks, durations, and timestamps.
+For example, an application may store when a user created an account, show the current time, calculate a deadline, compare two dates or schedule an event.
+Even simple systems often need to work with calendars, clocks, durations and timestamps.

 Because of this, date and time are fundamental concepts in software development.
-They appear in databases, APIs, logging systems, authentication, reporting, booking systems, and many other parts of an application.
+They appear in databases, APIs, logging systems, authentication, reporting, booking systems and many other parts of an application.

-Before working with formatting, calculations, timezones, or programming tools, it is important to first understand what date and time actually represent.
+Before working with formatting, calculations, timezones or programming tools, it is important to first understand what date and time actually represent.

 We begin with the basic meaning of these concepts.